Lee1984/Rails-fb-auth-project-server-failure/README.md

 This repository contains all files for facebook authentication rails project by rich on rails

-error message is happening when trying to run server or create a model file (error lised in 'issues'
+error message is happening when trying to run server or create a model file (server error lised in 'issues')

 Getting this error when running